nela.png

 Our dedicated team of unpaid overtime lawyers has the knowledge, resources, and tenacity to take on even the largest companies in any courthouse in the country.
 When you contact The Lore Law Firm, we provide a free confidential review of your situation and help you answer the two most important questions everyone has:

 If we are able to pursue a claim on your behalf, we work on a contingent fee basis – meaning that we don’t get paid unless we are successful in obtaining a recovery for you.
+We believe in results, not upfront fees.
+Your success is our success.
 Our interests are totally aligned with yours because we only represent workers who have been cheated out of what they have rightfully earned.

 • How long do employment cases typically take to settle?